Normally, Chinese Checkers

 at "Up diagonal, Down diagonal"

-coordinates shown in the above diagram.
-If a chain of jumps is
+the grid coordinates shown in the above diagram.
+If a chain of

-involved, only the start and ending position is given.
+jumps is involved, only the start and ending position is

-Some chain jumps stop short of the maximal potential chain length.
+directions.
+Some chain jumps stop short of the maximal

 Move